nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Duktape

-Duktape is an embeddable Javascript engine, with a focus on portability and compact footprint.
+Duktape is an embeddable JavaScript engine, with a focus on portability and compact footprint.

 Duktape is used to run JavaScript based smart contracts on Nervos.